Register today!

 Will this event include virtual components?

-We will hold two virtual roundtables on Thursday, May 15, 2025, and Wednesday, May 28, 2025.
+We will hold our virtual roundtables on Thursday, May 21, and Thursday, June 4.
 Registration is free and only open to APPA members who work for a utility, state association, or joint action agency.

 How much does it cost?